-TechNet's seeks to promote and support transparency, competition, cost effectiveness and professionalism as technology procurement processes are developed, adopted, implemented, and updated.
+TechNet seeks to promote and support innovation, transparency, competition, cost effectiveness, and technology neutrality in technology procurement processes.
 As states consider procurement reforms and legislation, TechNet will advocate for the following principles:

-- Efforts to better recruit, train, and retain procurement professionals with the skills needed to manage complex IT procurement acquisitions and oversee the implementation of the projects are critical.
+· Efforts to better recruit and train procurement and program management professionals with the skills needed to manage IT acquisitions and oversee the implementation of the projects.

 · Reforms to standard contract terms and conditions to give agencies flexibility to use contracting vehicles that can accommodate the unique set of IT terms and conditions and incorporate future innovations that are aligned with commercial best practices.